Cross-country skiing at the 1994 Winter Olympics – Men's 10 kilometre classical

 The men's 10 kilometre classical cross-country skiing competition at the 1994 Winter Olympics in Lillehammer, Norway, was held on 17 February at Birkebeineren Ski Stadium in Lillehammer.

-Each skier started at half a minute intervals, skiing the entire 10 kilometre course.
+Each skier started at half-minute intervals, skiing the entire 10-kilometre course.
 The Norwegian Sture Sivertsen was the 1993 World champion.
 Men's 10 kilometre classical was not a part of the 1988 Winter Olympics in Calgary, Canada.